eugeniagabriella/dompetku/README.md

 * Builds trust in peer-to-peer transactions
 * Supports informal financial ecosystems
 * Can be extended into real blockchain-based financial systems

----

-## Deployment

-DompetKu was previously deployed as a hosted React.js web application for demonstration and testing.

-**Current Status:** Archived — the previous deployment is no longer active.